atomyard/atomyard.github.com/about/index.md

 ---
 {% include JB/setup %}

+## About

 Atom Yard is an Australian based developer of Web, Mobile and Shopify Apps.
+We are available for custom app development and Shopify store customization.

 ## Contact Us

-If you have any questions or comments, contact us [here](mailto:support@atomyard.com).
+If you have any questions, comments or app suggestions, contact us [here](mailto:support@atomyard.com).